grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/100 Test-for-functional-behavior.md

 ```
   //add at the end of the default function
-  console.log(res);
+  console.log(JSON.stringify(res, null, "  "));
 ```

 ## Add response checks

-Once you're sure the request is well-formed, add a [check](/using-k6/checks) that validates whether the system responds with the expected body.
+Once you're sure the request is well-formed, add a [check](/using-k6/checks) that validates whether the system responds with the expected status code.

 1. Update your script so it has the following check function.